 - The Pan Snob from Leite's Culinaria

-Sour Cream Apple Pie Recipe © 1992 The Editors of Gourmet Magazine.
+Sour Cream Apple Pie Recipe © 1992 David Leite.
 Photo © 2010 ForsterFoto.
 All rights reserved.